ResearchObject/ro-crate/docs/0.3-DRAFT/index.md

 ```

-If there is not PRONOM identifier, then a contextual entity with a URL as an `@id` MAY be used:
+If there is no PRONOM identifier, then a contextual entity with a URL as an `@id` MAY be used:

 For example: